Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Generalized Certificate of Optimality

 \end{lemma}

-\textbf{Tightness of LP-free certificate:} It can be verified that any feasible solution to the dual of the natural LP for reusable resources, provides a feasible solution to the linear system given by \eqref{cert1} and \eqref{cert'2}, but not vice-versa (see Lemma \ref{primalimpossible} in Appendix \ref{sec:challenges}).
-In Appendix \ref{appx:lpfreedual}, we demonstrate the tightness of our LP free certificate for a simplified setting.
-Specifically, we show that the converse of Lemma \ref{certificate} is true i.e., if $\alg\geq \frac{\min_{i\in I}\alpha_i}{\beta} \opt$, then there exists a feasible solution to the linear system.
-In other words, \alg\ is $\frac{\min_{i\in I}\alpha_i}{\beta}$ competitive \emph{if and only if} our linear system is feasible.
-This (stronger) statement is not true for standard primal-dual (Lemma \ref{primalimpossible}).
+{ \textbf{Remarks:} In the classic primal-dual approach for analyzing online matching algorithms, the dual has a constraint for every edge in the graph (see Appendix \ref{primalimpossible}).
+In contrast, the LP free system has a constraint for every resource.
+In other words, the dual constraints corresponding to all the edges incident on a resource are replaced by a single constraint in the LP free system.
+It can be verified that any feasible solution to the dual of the natural LP for reusable resources, provides a feasible solution to the linear system given by \eqref{cert1} and \eqref{cert'2}, but not vice-versa.
+In fact, in Appendix \ref{appx:lpfreedual}, we show that the converse of Lemma \ref{certificate} is true, i.e., if $\alg\geq \frac{\min_{i\in I}\alpha_i}{\beta} \opt$, then there exists a feasible solution to the linear system.
+In other words, \alg\ is $\frac{\min_{i\in I}\alpha_i}{\beta}$--competitive \emph{if and only if} our linear system is feasible.
+This (stronger) statement is not true for standard primal-dual where, typically, the primal LP is a relaxation of the clairvoyant benchmark.
+In contrast, the LP free framework is not tied to the tightness of a relaxation and the increased flexibility makes it easier to find a feasible solution in this framework.
+We note that the LP free framework is a generalization of the path based analysis approach of \cite{stochrew}, that was designed for a specific setting of online matching with non-reusable resources. }